 Welcome to the online home of the South Carolina Historical Association.

-SCHA provides opportunities for individuals who love history to share that passion with like-minded individuals through an annual meeting held every March.
+SCHA provides opportunities for individuals who love history to share that passion with like-minded people through an annual meeting held in March.
 Papers presented at the annual meeting are eligible for submission to our prestigious peer-reviewed The Journal of the South Carolina Historical Association.

 If you have a passion for history we hope you’ll join us!